Executive Function Coaching · Built for ADHD/AuDHD Men in Tech

 Your working memory, time perception, and attention regulation are neurological traits — not personal failures.
 External scaffolding outperforms internal willpower by a significant margin (Barkley, 2015, d=0.8).

-Perfectionist Managers, Procrastination Firefighters, and Shame Exiles aren't saboteurs — they're protective responses to past pain.
-The protocol uses IFS as an operational framework (not therapy) to map these parts and negotiate micro-agreements.
+Perfectionist Managers, Procrastination Firefighters, and Shame Exiles aren't saboteurs — they're doing exactly what they were designed to do.
+Every part has a positive intent.
+The protocol uses IFS as an operational framework (not therapy) to befriend these parts, understand their role, and negotiate micro-agreements that let you move.

 Borrowed from Rick Rubin's production philosophy: your default move is subtraction, not addition.
 A Stop/Kill List outranks a To-Do List.
 The protocol begins here — with every engagement, you leave with fewer commitments than you arrived with.
 Client adherence at 30 days: 95%.